Ringedal/andreasringedal/index.md

 heading: Hi, I'm Andreas
 list_title: Projects
 ---
-Self-employed UX consultant specializing in research and usability testing.
+Self-employed UX consultant, specialising in research and usability testing.

 I also design and code.

-Have a look at some of the projects I've been involved in.
+Feel free to have a look at some of the projects I've been part of.

-PS.
-I'm rebuilding my site using VuePress, check back later for animation madness :-) {: .ps}